nevolga/optmed/Readme.md

 ## Usage

-The installation guide for gws_gena is available [here](https://github.com/Constellab/gws_gena/tree/master?tab=readme-ov-file).
-Please use the recommended method through the Constellab platform.
-The current project can be installed in a similar way.
-Input files from tests/data can be added as digital resources in the lab (see [here](https://constellab.community/bricks/gws_academy/latest/doc/digital-lab/overview/294e86b4-ce9a-4c56-b34e-61c9a9a8260d)).
+The current project can be installed in a similar way to how it was done for _gws_gena_.
+Input files from tests/data can be used as digital resources in the Lab.

 ## License